Updated April 13, 2019

 Besides watching the game and dancing along to the pulsating music, there are other activities to keep kids interested.
 Fans are chosen at random to participate in activities like limbo, memory games and baseball trivia, with prizes to boot.
 It’s also a great idea to check out the Iowa Cubs promotions page on their website.
 There are lots of free giveaways, Friday Night Fireworks and Family 4 Pack nights.
 And if that wasn’t enough, it is an I-Cubs tradition to let the kids run the bases after each and every Sunday game.

-Kids (ages 13 and younger) can join the Knothole Gang for $12.00.
+Kids (ages 13 and younger) can join the Cubbie’s Kids Club for $15.00.
 They will receive: tickets to 11 Sunday Iowa Cubs home games, free small soft drink and frozen treat at each of those games, Knothole Gang T-shirt and membership card and a Free Knothole Gang clinic with Iowa Cubs players (July 16).
 The Iowa Cubs also hosts kid’s birthday parties.

 Go Cubbies Go!!!